robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 	.. image:: ../img/v-5.png
 	   :width: 200

     The QR code contains both a URL and a Product Batch ID (BID), in this case BID #D001.
-Scanning the code automatically sends you to the URL for the CIRRENT™ Console, and directly to the device binding page, pre-populated with the BID.
+Scanning the code automatically sends you to the right URL for the Infineon OSTS Console, directly to the device binding page, pre-populated with the BID.

 C.  You will be prompted to log in, you can do so using the credentials you configured in Step 1.
 On the following screen, ensure your test account is selected, and click **Next**.

 D.  Next, you will see a screen requesting a Product Batch ID.
 The Product Batch ID should be pre-populated, but if it is not, type the BID into the system.
-Tap Add to complete the process.
+For now you can leave Product Cloud API set at None.
+Tap **Add** to complete the process.

 	.. image:: ../img/v-6.png